Affiliate links on Android Authority may earn us a commission. Learn more.

 Calorie tracking: How to track calories with a fitness tracker

 There are plenty of approaches to losing weight, including countless diets, exercise programs, and meal plans.
 For many people, calorie tracking is the most effective practice.
-This is where a fitness tracker becomes extremely useful: they allow you to monitor the number of calories you consume and burn to ensure you maintain a “deficit.”
+Fitness trackers can help you to monitor the number of calories you consume and burn to ensure you maintain a “deficit.”

 How to track calories burned in a day

 In theory, losing weight is a simple equation.
 If you eat more calories than you burn, you will have a “surplus.”
 Those calories will then be stored as fat.
 If you burn more calories than you consume, your body will need to look for extra energy.
 That search leads to fat stores, which your body converts into energy.

 Losing weight is a simple equation.

 How many calories do I burn in a day?

 This is where things get a little complicated.
-Of course, there is no way to know with absolute certainty how many calories you burn on any given day.
-Instead, you will need to make do with a rough estimate.
-One way to calculate a reasonable number is by working out your Active Metabolic Rate (AMR).
-This is your Basal Metabolic Rate (BMR), or the calories you burn at rest, multiplied by a value representing your current activity level.
+There is no way to know with absolute certainty how many calories you burn on any given day but you can determine a rough estimate.
+One way is by working out your Active Metabolic Rate (AMR).
+This is your Basal Metabolic Rate (BMR), or the calories you burn at rest, multiplied by your current activity level.

 - Female BMR = 655.1 + (9.563 x weight in kg) + (1.850 x height in cm) – (4.676 x age)